 American composer Samuel Barber’s “Three Songs, Op.
 10” are also poems from Chamber Music.
-Throughout his career, Barber continued setting Joyce’s words to music (see 1947, 1968, 1971).
+Throughout his career, Barber continued setting Joyce’s words to music. (see 1947, 1968, 1971)

 Avant-garde composer John Cage wrote “The Wonderful Widow of Eighteen Springs“, which features text from Finnegans Wake.
 Cage was a big fan of the Wake, continually drawing on the text throughout his career.
 Luciano Berio and Cathy Berberian would later incorporated Cage’s piece into their repertoire. (see 1979, 1985, 1993)

-Samuel Barber’s “Nuvoletta” is adapted from Finnegans Wake (see 1937, 1968, 1971)
+Samuel Barber’s “Nuvoletta” is adapted from Finnegans Wake. (see 1937, 1968, 1971)

 Luciano Berio sets three poems from Chamber Music to music, to be performed by his wife Cathy Berberian. (see 1958, 1959, 2007)

 Emerging as a pioneer of electro-music, Italian composer Luciano Berio writes his Thema (Omaggio a Joyce), incorporating Cathy Berberian reading from Ulysses.
 Berio remixes this piece in his 1961 piece Visage.
-(Important to note: whereas contemporary electronic music is often “popular music,” many early electronic music pioneers were steeped in the classical music traditions.) (see 1953, 1959, 2007)
+(Important to note: whereas contemporary electronic music is often “popular music,” many early electronic musicians were steeped in the classical music traditions.) (see 1953, 1959, 2007)